Thoracodorsal nerve

-Structure
+Anatomy

+Origin

-The thoracodorsal nerve arises from the brachial plexus.
-It derives its fibers from the sixth, seventh, and eighth cervical nerves.
-It is derived from their ventral rami, in spite of the fact that the latissimus dorsi is found in the back.
-The thoracodorsal nerve is a branch of the posterior cord of the brachial plexus, and is made up of fibres from the posterior divisions of all three trunks of the brachial plexus.
+The thoracodorsal nerve arises from the posterior cord of the brachial plexus.
+It is derived from their ventral rami (in spite of the fact that the latissimus dorsi is found in the back) of cervical nerves C6-C8.
+It is derived from fibres of the posterior divisions of all three trunks of the brachial plexus.

+Course

+It passes inferior-ward anterior to the subscapularis muscle and subscapular vessels.
+It penetrates into the substance of the latissimus dorsi muscle near the lateral border of scapula.

 It follows the course of the subscapular artery, along the posterior wall of the axilla to the latissimus dorsi muscle, in which it may be traced as far as the lower border of the muscle.

-Function
+Distribution

 The thoracodorsal nerve innervates the latissimus dorsi muscle on its deep surface.

-Clinical Significance
+Clinical significance

 The latissimus dorsi is occasionally used for transplantation, and for augmentation of systole in cardiac failure.
 In these cases, the nerve supply is preserved, and transplanted with the muscle (for example, with facial reanimation).

 Posterior cord lesions can result in the loss of adduction of the shoulder joint, as innervation to latissimus dorsi is lost.